The Bridgeland's Ringel-Hall algebra associated to an algebra with global dimension at most two: Introduction

 \section{Introduction}

-For any finite-dimensional semi-simple complex Lie algebra, there is a famous theorem saying that its positive roots correspond bijectively to the isomorphism classes of all (finitely dimensional) indecomposable modules of the corresponding hereditary algebra, which was proved by Gabriel \cite{Gab} for ADE type and then extended by Dlab-Ringel \cite{DR} for any type.
-This result gave a realization of the positive root system of the semi-simple complex Lie algebra from the modules of the hereditary algebra.
+For any finite dimensional semi-simple complex Lie algebra, there is a famous theorem saying that its positive roots correspond bijectively to the isomorphism classes of all (finitely dimensional) indecomposable modules of the corresponding hereditary algebra, which was proved by Gabriel \cite{Gab} for ADE type and then extended by Dlab-Ringel \cite{DR} for any type.
+This result gives a realization of the positive root system of the semi-simple complex Lie algebra from the modules of the hereditary algebra.

 To realize the multiplication of the semi-simple complex Lie algebra from the module category of the hereditary algebra, Ringel \cite{Ri2} introduced a Hall algebra from any abelian category with finite morphism spaces, which generalizes Hall's definition from $p$-groups \cite{Ha}.
 He \cite{Ri3} showed that the positive part of the semi-simple complex Lie algebra can be realized via the Hall algebra from the module category of the hereditary algebra.
 Moreover, he \cite{Ri4} proved that the positive part of the quantized enveloping algebra of the semi-simple complex Lie algebra is isomorphic to the Hall algebra in some twisted form from the module category of the hereditary algebra.
 Later, Green \cite {Gr} extended this result to any symmetrizable Kac-Moody Lie algebra case by showing that there is a natural co-multiplication in the Hall algebra of any hereditary algebra.